 The security of your personal information is important to us.
-We use reasonable physical, electronic and procedural safeguards to protect the personal information we collect.
-DFIN uses reasonable measures to safeguard personally identifiable information from loss, theft, misuse, alteration and unauthorized access or destruction.
-In addition, we maintain appropriate physical, electronic, and procedural safeguards to protect your personal data, including:
+We use reasonable physical, electronic, and procedural safeguards to protect the personal information we collect from loss, theft, misuse, alteration and unauthorized access or destruction.
+In addition, we maintain appropriate physical, electronic, and procedural safeguards to protect your personal information, including:

-- Restricting access to personal data to our employees or service providers on a “need to know” basis;
+- Restricting access to personal information to our employees or service providers on a “need-to-know” basis.

-- Enforcing policies and procedures for our employees in their handling of personal data; and
+- Enforcing policies and procedures for our employees in their handling of personal information.

-- Using technologies designed to safeguard data during its transmission, such as SSL encryption for the data you provide on some parts of our site and using appropriate security to safeguard the data that we have received.
+- Using technologies designed to safeguard data during its transmission, such as SSL encryption for the information you provide on some parts of our Site(s) and using appropriate security to safeguard the data that we have received.